 Not in the 2010 book edition.
 The poor eliminator and very poor eliminator patterns are not mentioned in the 2010 edition of Development And Hair Mineral Analysis by Dr. Wilson, because the pattern had not been identified at publication time.
 It is discussed briefly in the 2014 and 2016 editions of Development And Hair Mineral Analysis.

 The pattern applies to all of the toxic metals, including lead, mercury, cadmium, arsenic, aluminum and nickel.

 It also occurs with some of the nutrient minerals, as well.
 These include copper, iron, manganese, cobalt, molybdenum, lithium, vanadium and boron.
 In the case of the nutrient minerals, the form or compound of the mineral is a toxic form.
 Such forms include carbonates and oxides, for example.
 The latter are also called the amigos on this website.

 POOR ELIMINATOR PATTERN IS THE BEST WAY TO IDENTIFY HIDDEN TOXIC METALS ON A HAIR MINERAL ANALYSIS

-One of the valid criticisms of hair mineral testing, and indeed of ALL methods of assessing toxic metals in the body, is that many toxic are not revealed on the test.
-They are sequestered so deeply in the organs and tissues, or bound so tightly in enzymes that no test – blood, urine, feces, challenge tests, hair tests, or electronic machines – can detect them all with any sort of reliability.
+A valid criticism of ALL methods of assessing toxic metals and toxic levels of nutrient minerals in the body is that many are not revealed on the test.
+I call these hidden toxic minerals.
+These are sequestered so deeply in the organs and tissues, or bound so tightly inside enzymes, that no test – not blood, urine, feces, challenge tests, hair tests, or electronic machines – can detect them all with any degree of reliability.

-The best way, so far, that I have found to identify hidden toxic metals is via the poor eliminator indicators.
-It makes this pattern one of the most important on a hair mineral analysis, especially in some cases.
+The best way, so far, that I have found to identify hidden toxic minerals is via the poor eliminator pattern.
+This makes this pattern one of the most important on a hair mineral analysis.